Meze 99 Classics / Neo Review: Best Audiophile Headphones for Bass

 I have to pretty much max out the volume to 90% for the V-Modas on my Mac Mini (M1), but for these Meze 99, it gets almost uncomfortably loud at 70%, and I like it LOUD.
 I consider that a huge plus compared to high impedance headphones requiring a whole headphone amp setup.

-I was able to pickup the Neo version for just $199 on Amazon, which I consider to be a fantastic value for really the best audiophile headphones for bass on the market that I have tested.
+I was able to pickup the Neo version for just $199 on Amazon, which I consider to be a fantastic value for decent sound quality headphones with bass on the market that I have tested.

 On the other hand, the Walnut-clad Classics are currently $309, a much lesser value considering the internals are the same as the Neo.

-Of course, the lack of modern features like Bluetooth and ANC is what will prevent the Meze from being a perfect score for value, but that sound signature alone is worth the dough for bassheads.
+Of course, the lack of modern features like Bluetooth and ANC is what will prevent the Meze from being a perfect score for value, but that sound signature alone is probably worth it for bassheads.

-Overall, the Meze 99 Classics / Neo scores a very impressive 8.1 out of 10 from me, which is amazing considering the points it loses out by not being Bluetooth and Active Noise Canceling.
+Overall, the Meze 99 Classics / Neo scores a decent 7.6 out of 10 from me, which is amazing considering the points it loses out by not being Bluetooth wireless and Noise Canceling in 2024.

 So there you have it, if you're okay with being tethered to your desktop / laptop / smartphone with a cable and don't need noise-canceling, the Meze 99 Classics / Neo is a very enjoyable set of headphones to use for music listening, watching YouTube, movies, listening to podcasts, and gaming.